Call Us 24/7 Text Us

 A first DUI conviction in California comes with life-changing consequences.
 Prepare to face legal penalties, increased insurance rates, and a damaged driving record and history.

 Once more, you'll face fines, DUI classes, license suspension, and possible jail time.
-The average first-offense fine is $390 to $1000.
+The average first-offense fine is $390 to $1000 in San Bernardino County.
 You'll be required to take a DUI education class for several months.
 And your license may be suspended for four months to a year.

 SR-22 Insurance